-As part of the broadening of their collaboration, Dartmouth-Hitchcock will make a multi-year strategic investment of up to $3,250,000, beginning with an initial installment of $750,000.
+As part of the broadening of their collaboration, Dartmouth Health will make a multi-year strategic investment of up to $3,250,000, beginning with an initial installment of $750,000.
 The agreement provides the college with the financial resources necessary to implement a variety of new health science programs announced in 2019, and grow the enrollment in the college’s nursing program.
 Intended to directly respond to current and anticipated workforce needs, the agreement includes milestones which the college will need to meet for additional investments from D-H. The programs, specifically developed with input from D-H, will train skilled candidates to help D-H address the more than 1,000 job vacancies within the state’s largest, and only academic, health system.
 This partnership also provides the existing D-H workforce access to high-quality educational programs locally.

 According to the New Hampshire Economic & Labor Market Information Bureau, health care is the second largest component of the state’s economy, and is projected to account for 21% of all job growth between now and 2026.
 Currently, there are more than 6,500 unfilled health care jobs in the state — the most of any industry — and with 30% of workers in the field expected to retire within the next 10 years, those vacancies will likely continue to rise.
-The Dartmouth-Hitchcock Health system is New Hampshire’s largest private employer, with more than 13,000 employees.
+The Dartmouth Health system is New Hampshire’s largest private employer, with more than 13,000 employees.

 Beginning in fall, 2020, Colby-Sawyer will offer bachelor’s degree programs in five new disciplines — addiction studies, healthcare administration, health science, medical laboratory science, and social work — to complement its existing majors in health-related fields.
 Additionally, the college is in the process of developing an associate degree program in health sciences designed to further the education of current D-HH employees.
 Two new tracks are also in the works for the college’s Master of Science in Nursing program — nursing leadership and nursing education — to augment its existing clinical nurse leader track.

-“I am very grateful to Dartmouth-Hitchcock for their investment and belief in our mission, as well as their willingness to help us enhance it further,” said Colby-Sawyer President Susan D. Stuebner.
+“I am very grateful to Dartmouth Health for their investment and belief in our mission, as well as their willingness to help us enhance it further,” said Colby-Sawyer President Susan D. Stuebner.
 “We look forward to continuing to work closely with the health system on ways to alleviate specific workforce needs, while offering meaningful academic programs to our students that fit our mission as an institution.”